JetBrains/kotlin-web-site/docs/topics/jvm/jvm-create-project-with-spring-boot.md

 <deflist collapsible="true">
    <def title="Declaring classes – class DemoApplication">
       <p>Right after package declaration and import statements you can see the first class declaration, <code>class DemoApplication</code>.</p>
-      <p>In Kotlin, if a class doesn’t include any members (properties of functions), you can omit the class body (<code>{}</code>) for good.</p>
+      <p>In Kotlin, if a class doesn't include any members (properties of functions), you can omit the class body (<code>{}</code>) for good.</p>
    </def>
    <def title="@SpringBootApplication annotation">
       <p><a href="https://docs.spring.io/spring-boot/docs/current/reference/html/using.html#using.using-the-springbootapplication-annotation"><code>@SpringBootApplication annotation</code></a> is a convenience annotation in a Spring Boot application.
-      It enables Spring Boot’s <a href="https://docs.spring.io/spring-boot/docs/current/reference/html/using.html#using.auto-configuration">auto-configuration</a>, <a href="https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/annotation/ComponentScan.html">component scan</a>, and be able to define extra configuration on their "application class".
+      It enables Spring Boot's <a href="https://docs.spring.io/spring-boot/docs/current/reference/html/using.html#using.auto-configuration">auto-configuration</a>, <a href="https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/annotation/ComponentScan.html">component scan</a>, and be able to define extra configuration on their "application class".
       </p>
    </def>
    <def title="Program entry point – main()">
       <p>The <a href="basic-syntax.md#program-entry-point"><code>main()</code></a> function is the entry point to the application.</p>
       <p>It is declared as a <a href="functions.md#function-scope">top-level function</a> outside the <code>DemoApplication</code> class.
-The main function invokes Spring’s <code>runApplication(&amp;args)</code> function to start the application with Spring Framework.</p>
+The main function invokes Spring's <code>runApplication(&amp;args)</code> function to start the application with Spring Framework.</p>
    </def>
    <def title="Variable arguments – args: Array&lt;String&gt;">
       <p>If you check the declaration of <code>runApplication()</code> function, you will see that the parameter of the function is marked with <a href="functions.md#variable-number-of-arguments-varargs"><code>vararg</code> modifier</a>: <code>vararg args: String</code>.